 If you have a personal blog or website, make sure you're embedding your YouTube videos directly into your posts.
 For example, if you write a blog post about the best supplements for joint health in senior dogs, embed your corresponding YouTube video review in the article.
 This not only provides more value to your blog readers but also drives traffic from your website to your YouTube channel.
 It’s a simple way to get more views and subscribers from an audience that already trusts you.

-17. Organize Videos into Binge-Worthy Playlists
+17. Organize Your Videos into Bingeable Playlists

 Playlists are a fantastic way to increase watch time and encourage viewers to subscribe.
 When one video in a playlist ends, the next one automatically begins, keeping people on your channel longer.
 Group related videos into logical series, such as "Puppy Training Basics," "DIY Horse Treats," or "Cat Health Q&As."
 A well-organized channel with binge-worthy playlists makes it easy for a new viewer to dive deep into your content, turning them into a subscriber in the process.